sUNC-Utilities/docs.sunc.su/docs/Instances/compareinstances.md

 This is primarily used for instances which have been [`#!luau cloneref`](./cloneref.md)'d, where the normal equality check with `#!luau ==` fails.

+!!! info "Why Normal Equality Fails"

+    Using `==` on a `#!luau cloneref`'d instance and a regular instance will return `false`, even though they refer to the same object internally. `compareinstances` bypasses this by resolving the internal reference behind the scenes.

 ```luau
 function compareinstances(object1: Instance, object2: Instance): boolean
 ```